Nakib00/Recorder-apps-using-js/README.md

 Feel free to contribute to this project by submitting bug reports, feature requests, or pull requests.
 Your contributions help improve the functionality and usability of Raw Recorder.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the software as long as the original license is included.

-Happy recording!